Forging the Forger: An Attempt to Improve Authorship Verification via Data Augmentation: Possible explanations of negative results

 \section{Possible explanations of negative results}

-The experiments we have conducted have produced negative results, thus suggesting that the generation and addition of forgery documents to the training dataset does not yield consistent improvements for the classifier performance.
-In this section, we try to analyze the possible causes behind this outcome.
+Our experiments have produced negative results, thus suggesting that the generation and addition of forgery documents to the training dataset does not yield consistent improvements for the classifier performance.
+In this section, we try to analyze the possible causes for this outcome.

-One possibility concerns the quality of the generated examples: they are either \emph{too good}, or \emph{too bad}.
+The explanation could lie in the quality of the generated examples: they are either \emph{too good}, or \emph{too bad}.
 Let us begin with the former hypothesis.
-If the newly generated examples are too good, then the forgeries for the author of interest become indistinguishable from the original production of $A$, and thus the classifier struggles to find patterns that are characteristic of the author (patterns it may otherwise be able to find without the adversarial examples).
+If the newly generated examples are too good, then the forgeries become indistinguishable from the original production of the author of interest $A$, and thus the classifier struggles to find patterns that are characteristic of the author (patterns it may otherwise be able to find without the adversarial examples).
 The reason is that such characteristic patterns are no longer discriminative, since they now characterize not only some of the examples in $A$, but also some of the negative examples in $\overline{A}$ (the generated ones).
 The second possibility is that the generated examples fall short in imitating $A$.
-In this case, the augmented training set would simply consist of a noisy version of the original one, with unpredictable effects in the learning process.
+In this case, the augmented training set would simply consist of a noisy version of the original one, with unpredictable effects on the learning process.

-In order to better understand whether these hypotheses are meaningful, we inspect some randomly chosen examples generated by the different models (Table~\ref{tab:text_samples}).
-Something that quickly jumps to the eye is that documents generated by \gpt\ definitely show off better structure and coherence, while the others are almost gibberish.
+To better assess the validity of these hypotheses, we inspect some randomly chosen examples generated by the different models (Table~\ref{tab:text_samples}).
+One thing that immediately stands out is that documents generated by \gpt\ exhibit much better structure and coherence, while the others are nearly gibberish.
 Nevertheless, certain models manage to generate documents that, despite being incoherent, maintain the themes associated with the imitated author (an example of this can be found in the references \transformer$_{\oneh}^{\text{\LMtraining}}$ makes to COVID-19 in the \texttt{TweepFake} dataset).
 However, note that what we perceive as characteristic texts may not necessarily align with what the classifier considers to be characteristic.
 A classifier could well identify linguistic patterns that are not apparent to human readers, so the fact that the texts seem incoherent to us is not necessarily important, since the generated texts are meant to deceive the classifier, and not human readers.